noman93/orangehrm-automation/README.md

 # Orangehrm Automation Testing
-### This is a complete project where a Demo site site is automated by writing test suites using selenium-webdriver and TestNg as testing framework.
+### This is a complete project where a Demo site is automated by writing test suites using selenium-webdriver and TestNg as testing framework.

 ## Scenerio
 1. Login to orange hrm demo site